f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-demo-guide.rst

 .. image:: Assets/testing_logs.jpg

-**Note:** If you want to destroy the entire setup, checkout a branch with name ``destroy-waf-aws-ce`` and push the repo code to it which will trigger destroy workflow and will remove all created resources.
+**Note:** If you want to destroy the entire setup, checkout a branch with name ``destroy-genai-inf-at-the-edge`` and push the repo code to it which will trigger destroy workflow and will remove all created resources.

 .. image:: Assets/destroy_pipeline.jpg